Betting on China’s driverless future, Toyota, Bosch, Daimler jump on board Momenta’s $500M round – TechCrunch

 Momenta declined to disclose its latest valuation.
 For reference, Pony.ai hit $5.3 billion in its November fundraising round.

 Momenta prides itself on what it calls a “two-legged” business model.
-Unlike some peers that concentrate resources on ‘Level 4,’ or real driverless passenger cars, Momenta is selling semi-automated driving software to carmakers while investing in more advanced tech that is years from mass adoption.
+Unlike some peers that concentrate resources on “Level 4,” or real driverless passenger cars, Momenta is selling semi-automated driving software to carmakers while investing in more advanced tech that is years from mass adoption.

 It also tries to cap expenses by crowdsourcing data from auto partners instead of building its own car fleets, which helps save billions of dollars, the company has reiterated.
 By accumulating driving data at scale, Momenta gets to finetune its algorithms through a self-correcting system.
 The more data it has, the better its machine becomes at driving.